 We have a simple and effective system to track expenses, so it was easy to take the last 6 months of data and calculate that our average food spend was £639 per month (with the extremes being £865 and £409).
 This means our average food spend, per day, is around £21.

-We had no idea what a good ‘target’ could be, so we asked our friends.
+We then asked our friends.
 “What’s your monthly food cost?”, and the answer was always “around £400”.

 The £200 monthly food cost challenge: the rules.